The Season of Mellow Fruitfulness - Gardening Advice for November 2025 Nov 14

 November is a frustrating month for gardening - so many jobs to do but so little daylight and so much adverse weather!

 On a good November day there is a short window after the dew and dampness have gone to get on with the jobs in hand, so forward planning is needed to prioritise the most important jobs, such as clearing the paths, borders and lawns from leaves brought down by the strong winds and rain.
+A basic wooden composter will help to store the debris & provide nutrient rich compost to use in the Spring.

 1. Having cleared up the leaves and put them to compost the next job is the greenhouse particularly on a wet day.
 If you still have tomatoes producing fruit continue to water sparingly and perhaps add a little feed but do make sure to clean the windows to ensure that sufficient light is getting through the glass.